All tutorials

 Copied

-Don’t forget, if you are running on device you need to set the App Transport Security Settings in your Info.plist as you would any app communicating with a server
+Don’t forget, if you are running on a device you need to set the App Transport Security Settings in your Info.plist as you would any app communicating with a server

 Also, if you are using the Voice API on device, you should include Microphone permissions